altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "I see...
 You are as stubborn as usual.
 I will gratefully accept this."<br/>

-After bowing, The men started unloading the carriage on Diethart's instructions.
+After bowing, The men started unloading the carriage on Diethart's instructions.<br/>

-As that was going on, Altina spoke.
+As that was going on, Altina spoke.<br/>

 "Alright, it's cold here so let's get straight to the point."<br/>